edgeless-project/cnr-experiments/experiments/009-6green-state/README.md

 - state type: stateful vs. stateless (on Redis via the `redis` resource in the "core" node)
 - state: vectors of f32 numbers of size 10, 1000, and 100000
-- number of workflows: 50
+- number of workflows: 20 vs. 200

 Each experiment lasts 120 seconds.